Arthroscopic surgery: rotator cuff repair, shoulder stabilisation and shoulder prosthesis

 Removal of the stitches 15 days after the operation at the surgery of the treating physician or at the outpatient clinic.

-Next check-up at Dr Steve Brenn's surgery is 6 weeks postoperatively.
+Next check-up at Dr Steve Brenn's surgery is 6 weeks

 The rate of healing from a rotator cuff repair varies with age.